chromium/chromium/docs/transcripts/wuwt-e03-content.md

 16:46 JOHN: Yes.
 Things now are a lot more complicated than before, but if you go back in a time machine and see how these things started, you can roughly think in initial Chrome.
-Every tab had a class to represent the content in that tab, and that was called web contents.
-And then, it was called web contents because we had other classes.
+Every tab had a class to represent the content in that tab, and that was called `WebContents`.
+And then, it was called `WebContents` because we had other classes.
 We used to be able to put native stuff in a tab.
-And so, that would be called tab contents.
-But that's gone now, and we just have web contents.
+And so, that would be called `TabContents`.
+But that's gone now, and we just have `WebContents`.
 So that's where the name comes from.
-And then even, for example, there was render process host, which I mentioned earlier.
-And then, each tab, each web contents roughly translate into one render process.
+And then even, for example, there was `RenderProcessHost`, which I mentioned earlier.
+And then, each tab, each `WebContents` roughly translate into one render process.
 And so, now, it's a bit more complicated.
-There are examples where you can have web contents inside of web contents, and that's more esoteric that most people don't have to deal with.
-And then, so that's what web contents is for.
+There are examples where you can have `WebContents` inside of `WebContents`, and that's more esoteric that most people don't have to deal with.
+And then, so that's what `WebContents` is for.
 It will do things like take input and feed it to the page.
 Every time there's a permission prompt, you usually go through that.
-If a page wants to access to a microphone, or video, and so on.
-It keeps track of this navigation going on.
+If a page wants access to a microphone, or video, and so on.
+It keeps track if there's navigation going on.
 What's the current URL?
 What's the pending URL?
 It uses other classes to drive all that stuff as you send out the network request and get it back.
-And that's not inside of web contents itself, but it's driven by other helper classes.
+And that's not inside of `WebContents` itself, but it's driven by other helper classes.

 18:28 SHARON: I tend to think of content as being the home of navigation, which I think is a decent way to think about it and also is maybe biased because of